mishalshanavas/ICT-Assignment/README.md

 # ICT Assignments 🎓

 Hey!
-These are my college assignments where I'm learning web development.
-Built some shit stuff with MERN
+These are my college assignments where make some shit stuff with MERN

 ## What I Built